sushmithareddy20/FIGMA_DESIGNS/README.md

-Designed a mental health app - Vagaus using Figma
+Designed a mental health app - Vagus using Figma